Women who marched: One year later

 Getting men involved

-Sabha Shere of Palo Alto, California, an artist and entrepreneur and mother of two, wholeheartedly agrees.
+Sahba Shere of Palo Alto, California, an artist and entrepreneur and mother of two, wholeheartedly agrees.
 Last year, she traveled to Washington to take part in her first-ever march.
 She said it was a no-brainer that she would march again.
 This year, she will participate in San Francisco.

 "I'm more motivated now because even though I felt like it was a nightmare last year, this time, this is really, in all honesty, a nightmare year," said Shere, who has two sons, one in high school and one in college.